-Cyprus has become a centre through which many leading international companies conduct their business activities.
-Among the benefits which accrue in using Cyprus as a corporate vehicle are the lowest corporate tax rate in Europe, the extensive double tax treaty network, the secure environment, its reputation, infrastructure and favorable tax provisions.
+Cyprus has become a center through which many leading international companies conduct their business activities.
+Among the benefits which accrue in using Cyprus as a corporate vehicle is the lowest corporate tax rate in Europe, the extensive double tax treaty network, the secure environment, its reputation, infrastructure, and favorable tax provisions.

 The name of a company must be approved by the Registrar of Companies before applying to incorporate the company.
 No identical or is so similar to an existing company as to cause confusion is permitted.
 Likewise, any name considered of a “general meaning”, misleading, undesirable, offensive or implies “Royal”, “Queen”, “King”, “Imperial”, “Saint”, “Commonwealth”, “National”, “Corporation”, “Co-operative” etc. are not approved either.

 The main objects/purpose of the company must be stated in the proposed company’s Memorandum of Association, which it is advisable that they should be as wide as possible so as to enable the company to engage in any kind of business or activity, without this being considered “ultra vires” (beyond the powers of the company) and, therefore void.

 The Cyprus Companies Law provides for a minimum of one share and at least one registered shareholder.

 The minimum required share capital for a company is €100 which may conveniently be divided into 100 shares of €1 each – issued and fully paid upon incorporation.

 The minimum number of “registered” and/or “beneficial” shareholders could be one and can either be an individual or a legal corporate entity.
 Trusts may also be shareholders in a Cyprus company.

 Trustee shareholders will frequently hold the shares allowing the beneficial owner to retain anonymity.